-University of Illinois at Chicago Receives NIH Grant for Functional Imaging of Retinal Photoreceptors
+University of Illinois at Chicago Receives NIH Grantfor Differential Artery-Vein Analysis in OCT Angiography for Objective Classification of Diabetic Retinopathy

-The University of Illinois at Chicago Received at 2017 NIH Grant for $299,044 for Functional Imaging of Retinal Photoreceptors.
-The principal investigator is Zincheng Yao.
-The program began in 2014 and ends in 2019.
+University of Illinois at Chicago Receives a 2020 NIH Grant for $362,544 for Differential Artery-Vein Analysis in OCT Angiography for Objective Classification of Diabetic Retinopathy.
+The principal investigator is Xincheng Yao.
 Below is a summary of the proposed work.